xylous/grzegorz/README.md

     Secondly, syllable stress marks (`.`, `ˌ`, `ˈ`) are kept.
 You can use the `--ignore-stress` to discard them when generating minimal pairs.

+- `ankideck`, which takes the output file of `createpairs` and creates an Anki deck package (`./grzegorz-anki-deck.apkg`) which you can import from inside Anki

 So, how do you actually get the minimal pairs?
 You need to get the words from a frequency list, that's obvious.
 But note that `grzegorz` doesn't accept